All Episodes

 That's going to be at the end of the Dreamy Creamy Summer.

-That's like the end of the 70s.
+That's going to be like the demarcation, but that's like the end of the 70s.

-You'll know whenever everybody has gone to shit.
+You know, you'll know whenever everybody has gone to shit.

 That's the way you do it.